CalebiroLab/sm_bArr/README.md

 We recommend using a 'piecewise linear' tform although an 'affine' tform transformation could be used as well.
 The alignment matrix should be stored in the folder specified as ‘global_folders.rawfolder’.
 #### ROI masks
-For each movie and each channel (C1,C2 and C3), a 8 bit single image sould be attached with values 1 whre the cell is and values 0 outside the region of interest.
+For each movie and each channel (C1,C2 and C3), a 8-bit single image sould be attached with values 1 whre the cell is and values 0 outside the region of interest.
 These mask files should be tif files and be named '{movie_name_basis}-C{n}_msk.tif'

 ## Steps to follow for analysis
 1. Preprocessing using the function: preprocessing_from_utrack_format(movie_list,list_groups,global_folders,list_channel,start,inter)